google/WebFundamentals/src/content/en/showcase/2017/within.md

 Luckily, there is work being done to make this possible.
-In fact in our research we found a number of effective ways to render text in a three-dimensional environment on a `<canvas />` element.
+In fact in our research we found a number of effective ways to render text in a three-dimensional environment on a `<canvas>` element.
 Below is a matrix of a few we found marked with pros and cons for each: